The Data Protection Principles

 What is the legal basis and purpose for our holding your Personal Data?

 The Personal Data we hold and process is either necessary for the performance of a contract to which you are party (or in order to take steps at your request prior to entering into a contract), or it is necessary for our legitimate interests (or those of a third-party) and your interests and fundamental rights do not override those interests.
 Additionally, we may process your data where we need to comply with legal or regulatory obligations.

-We do not rely on consent as a legal basis for processing your Personal Data other than in relation to sending direct marketing communications with you via e-mail, SMS or post.
-You have the right to withdraw consent to marketing at any time by contacting us at the following email address: email@example.com
+We do not rely on consent as a legal basis for processing your Personal Data in relation to sending Direct Marketing communications with you via email, SMS or post, however you have the right to object to Direct Marketing at any time by contacting us either by phone on 020 7503 3000 or email at the following email address: [email protected]

 Depending on our relationship with you, CCS will process your data for a variety of purposes.
 We use your information to facilitate the following elements of our business operation: